emmawalshdev/The-Book-bar/README.md

   - A nice to have, not essential but to be considered if time is not an issue.

 * Full CRUD functionality.
-  - This should be present for two permission roles: 'admin' and non-admin users.
+  - This should be present for all (both 'admin' and non-admin users).
   - The 'admin' user should have full CRUD functionality for all content.
-  - Non-users should have full CRUD functionality for the content they have created themselves.
+  - Non-admin users should have full CRUD functionality for the content they have created themselves.
   - The users' actions should be reflected immediately on the front-end.

 * Content will be mostly text and imagery